WWE 2K16: Marketing and promotion

 On June 16, 2015, WWE 2K16 was officially announced by WWE and 2K, when they revealed the first six superstars and divas, who would be included on the game's roster.
-On July 6, 2015, "Stone Cold" Steve Austin was announced as the cover superstar for this year's game, accompanying by the debut trailer, which features Austin digging up at the desert, uncovering his customized "Smoking Skull" championship belt and putting it over his shoulder, before turning his head, just to stare down and at the camera.
+On July 6, 2015, "Stone Cold Steve Austin was announced as the cover superstar for this year's game, accompanying by the debut trailer, which features Austin digging up at the desert, uncovering his customized "Smoking Skull" championship belt and putting it over his shoulder, before turning his head, just to stare down and at the camera.

 On July 27, 2015, 2K announced that Arnold Schwarzenegger's T-800 Terminator (both The Terminator and Terminator 2: Judgment Day versions) will be a playable character available as a pre-order exclusive.
 On the same day, the second trailer featuring Arnold Schwarzenegger, Daniel Bryan, Eva Marie, Paige, Finn Bálor and Dean Ambrose was released to promote the inclusion of the Terminator character in the game.
 The trailer was a re-enactment of the bar scene from Terminator 2: Judgment Day.
-2K then released the first official screenshot of the game, the Raw announce table with John "Bradshaw" Layfield's cowboy hat sitting on it.

 On August 4, 2015, IGN revealed the first screenshots, gameplay and entrances for WWE 2K16 at Gamescom.
 IGN then handled the release of newer screenshots, animations, features, and artwork that would be included in the game.
 They also handled the weekly release of superstars who would be featured in the game, dubbing it "IGN's Roster 3:16".
 An Arabic localization has been announced for Middle Eastern countries.
 The demo for the game was playable at selected Walmart locations across the United States as part of the "WWE 2K16 Early Access Tour".
 2K then released a trailer detailing the MyCareer mode of the game on September 25, 2015.
 The series of trailers featuring Stone Cold preaching from "The Book of Austin" gave details on the game's roster, three man commentary, the game's soundtrack, and the game's feature set.
 The third live-action trailer, titled "Bonfire" was released starring Austin, Sting, Seth Rollins, Rusev, Paige, Kane and Ambrose on October 20, 2015.

 On February 17, 2016, a Microsoft Windows version was announced, and it was released on March 10, 2016.
 The PC release includes all the previously released DLC for free.